-We are part of Health Education England Thames Valley and aim to recruit and train doctors and those from disciplines other than medicine, to enable them to acquire the knowledge, skills and experience required to be effective Public Health specialists.
+We are part of NHS England SE and aim to recruit and train doctors and those from a professional background other than medicine, to enable them to acquire the knowledge, skills and experience required to be effective Public Health specialists.

-The Public Health training programme is a five year programme which includes an academic year undertaking the MSc in Global Health Sciences at the University of Oxford, Nuffield Department of Population Health.
+The Public Health training programme is a five year programme which includes an academic year undertaking the MSc in Global Health Science and Epidemiology at the University of Oxford, Nuffield Department of Population Health.

 In addition, opportunities are available for Academic Clinical Fellow posts on the training programme.
 The Academic Clinical Fellowship programme is expected to expand and strengthen academic training in Public Health.
 The fellowship enables the Public Health training scheme to provide academic training and support to appropriate candidates to enable them prepare for a career in academic Public Health.